 ISS is committed to providing independent, timely, accurate, and insightful research and voting recommendations on every publicly traded company in our subscribing clients' portfolios, based on publicly available information, and in accordance with the policies selected or instructed by each client.
-Increasingly, ISS prepares research and voting recommendations based on investor clients' custom voting policies, which investors develop in-house and, many times, in consultation with their governance departments, board-of-trustees, and/or portfolio managers.
-ISS also offers its clients a variety of proprietary ISS voting policies which provide choice and different options reflecting both regional differences, and the differing views and requirements of different institutional investors.
+Increasingly, ISS prepares research and voting recommendations based on investor clients' custom voting policies, which investors develop themselves and, many times, in consultation with their governance departments, board-of-trustees, and/or portfolio managers.
+ISS also offers its clients the variety of proprietary ISS voting policies described above which provide a wide range of choice of different options reflecting both regional differences, and the differing views and requirements of different institutional investors.

-ISS' benchmark and specialty policies consider local market regulations and practices, and accompanying research considers company-specific information where it is relevant.
-Both local and company-specific elements can inform custom policy research to the extent instructed by each client under their own policy.
+ISS' benchmark and specialty policies consider local market regulations and practices, and our research considers and reflects company-specific information where relevant.
+Both market and company-specific elements can also inform custom policy research to the extent instructed by each client under their own policy.